Welcome to today's edition of the Rush 24-7 podcast.

 I know.

-And and deserved.
+And deserved.

-And so wouldn't it wouldn't it be better?
+And so wouldn't it be better?

-So wouldn't it be just soul cleansingly great to have a candidate who will accept invitations from a hostile room and step in and show them and a watching nation the courage of his convictions.
+So wouldn't it be just soul-cleansingly great to have a candidate who will accept invitations from a hostile room and step in and show them and a watching nation the courage of his convictions?

 Mark, why step down and stoop down to their level?